 Automotive Technology (AUTO)

-Introduction to Automotive Technology 36 hours lecture, 54 hours laboratory
+Introduction to Automotive Technology

 This course is an introductory course covering the principles of the operation of the modern automobile.
 This course will provide practical experience in maintenance and repair at the owner operator level.
 Consumer awareness is emphasized.